Classical piano in Cuba: Pre-revolutionary period

 Jorge Bolet (1914–1990) studied at the Curtis Institute in Philadelphia and after graduating in 1935 he served as professor at the same institution and at the Indiana University School of Music.
 A virtuoso pianist closely associated with the works of Franz Liszt, he was a friend of Rachmaninoff, and enjoyed a great international reputation.

-Other notable pianists that began their careers during the Cuban Pre-Revolutionary period (1900–1959) are Zenaida Manfugás, Emma Badía, Ester Ferrer, Ñola Sahig, Luis González Rojas, Huberal Herrera, Silvio Rodríguez Cárdenas and Rosario Franco.
+Other notable pianists that began their careers during the Cuban Pre-Revolutionary period (1900–1959) are Zenaida Manfugás, Enma Badía Fontanals, Esther Ferrer, Ñola Sahig, Luis González Rojas, Huberal Herrera, Silvio Rodríguez Cárdenas and Rosario Franco.

 One of the most accomplished Cuban pianists of the 20th century, Ivette Hernández (born 1933) gave a piano recital at seven years of age at the University of Havana.
 She studied at the Havana Municipal Conservatory and in New York with Claudio Arrau and Sidney Foster.
 She also studied at the Paris Conservatory where she won the First Piano Prize.
 Among other awards, Hernández received the Harriet Cohen Medal in London and the First Prize at the Gottschalk International Contest in New Orleans.
 She established herself in Spain in the mid-1960s.